 Eyesight – it’s one of those things that we take for granted while we have it.
 Of course, some people are blessed with 20/20 vision for most of our lives, whilst others experience short-sightedness from a young age.
 But what no one can escape is that, with age, our eyesight will change.

 As much as we might want to fight the signs of ageing in all their forms, changes in vision are unavoidable as we grow older.
-But what are the normal signs of ageing eyesight – and which signs should be cause for concern?
+But what are the normal signs of ageing eyesight – and which signs are reasons to worry?

 Keep reading to find out how eyesight changes as we age.